comp423-23f/csxl-final-team-d8/docs/seat-and-room-admin-views--spec.md

 `update_room` is used to return an updated `Room`.
 If the `Room` cannot be updated because it does not exist or is not found, an exception is raised which will cause a `HTTPException 404` error.

 ### Service Functions

+The following service functions are all in `RoomService`, which is used by the API routes and essential for the functionality of being able to delete, edit, and add rooms.

 #### `list()` returns list of rooms in database